hmarfull/symfony-template/README.md

 I should check if the Bookings are already stored and if so don't duplicate them.

 ### Create a cron to execute the command to collect the bookings
-Create a cron to collect the bookings as often as needed
+Create a cron to collect the bookings as often as needed.

 ### Map exceptions on the controller

-# TODO:
+Once the code gets more complex I would map the Exceptions to the corresponding HTTP Response Codes.

-Test Behat
+### Create real behat tests
-Testear el PopulateCommand????
+Some of the steps defined on the context are mocked.